 Field observations and assays distribution suggest the presence of multiple mineralised vein-breccia zones (potential shoots) that are expressed as a linear alignment of intermittently outcrop, subcrop and float of blocks, defining vein-breccia trends over a 4 x 2.1 km area at the prospect.
 This trend extends to the edge of post-mineral basalt cover to the north and south, suggesting the system may continue under cover and have a longer strike length than currently defined.
 As well, outcrop and sub-crop distribution of samples suggests the potential for adjacent parallel vein breccia trends in some areas of the prospect.
 Sample widths at surface show individual vein-breccias typically range between 0.2 to 3.0 m in width with an average of 0.31 m.

 Reconnaissance mapping and sampling has led to the discovery of a new high-grade epithermal vein at the Resolution Prospect.
 The mineralization reports to oxidized veins and veinlets of grey chalcedonic silica with localized zones of banded saccharoidal silica and breccia textures hosted in dacitic subvolcanic.
-The structure has been traced in outcrop and float for 1,400 m varying in width from a few centimetres up to 0.5 m wide at surface.
+As currently defined by anomalous Au+Ag rock chip assays, the Resolution Trend is a 1.25 Km long zone, defined by parallel 0.1 to 1.0 m wide veins and intervening stockwork veinlets, that combine to from up to 80 m wide zones of veining and stockwork.
+The Resolution Trend represents an attractive drill target for bulk mineable gold+silver mineralization.

 Highest sample of 6,181.4 g/t Ag (198.7 oz/t)